tomsasani/bxd_mutator_manuscript/README.md

 **IMPORTANT NOTE:**

->Identifying singletons is much, much easier if the `identify_singletons.smk` pipeline is run on a high-performance computing system.
+>I highly recommend that the `identify_singletons.smk` pipeline is run on a high-performance computing system.
 The `identify_singletons.smk` pipeline involves downloading the BXD VCF (~70 Gb), the mm10 reference genome (~1 Gb), and many Gbs of phastCons scores.
 It also involves hundreds of individual steps, so it will finish much more quickly if those steps are run in parallel.

+>Depending on the particular steps of the pipeline you want to run, some of these downloads can be avoided by commenting out the relevant output files in the `rule: all` input section.

 >If you want to generate all raw data from scratch, see the section entitled [Usage for generating all raw data](#usage-data).

-For this reason, the `data/` directory already contains the files output by the `identify_singletons.smk` pipeline for those users that cannot or don't want to run all of the steps in that first pipeline.
+**For these reasons, the `data/` directory already contains the files output by the `identify_singletons.smk` pipeline for those users that cannot or don't want to run all of the steps in that first pipeline.**

 ## Table of Contents